 To help find long-term solutions that benefit nature and people, we harness the power of bee and pollinator-derived intelligence to address wider issues of biodiversity, climate change, food security and human well-being.

+New insights can fill the critical gaps in the scientific understanding of pollinator abundance and its varying relationship with different ecosystems.
 Sufficient quantities of data can help create predictive models to alleviate potential future stresses and play a significant role in enabling scientists and governments to mitigate threats to climate stability, food security, and human well-being.
-The evidence can also contribute to best practice guidance for government policies on land management.
+New insights can also contribute to best practice guidance for government policies on land management.